hjtb/everythings-grand/README.md

-# **Everything is Grand Counselling**
+# **Everything's Grand Counselling**

 ## **Wireframe**

 ## **Description**

-Everything is Grand Counselling is where people come when they need;
+Everything's Grand Counselling is where people come when they need;

 * The ear of a trusted confidant
 * The wisdom of someone who has walked a road similar to yours
 * A skilled professional to explain how natural it is to struggle with our own thoughts and emotions
+* A mediator in relationships to make sense of the situation

 The site is laid out in a very simple easy to navigate structure with info on the practitioners and the  services offered